m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Switching Behaviour.md

 Schmitt Trigger 'hysteresis', or
 * you could opt for a mid-point compromise.

-I have built both versions.
+I have built both versions (R19 = 10R, R19 = 470R).
+Both work well.

 I used the original (R19=10R) for six months and never noticed any problem with noise immunity on the 'Ext X In' input which made me wish there was Schmitt Trigger action.
 However, we are used to having high amplitude, noise-free signals